Breaking News | COVID-19: FG cautions against self-medication, says can cause organ damage

-The Federal Government has advised Nigerians against self-medication for COVID-19, saying it could lead to body organ damage.
+The Federal Government has advised Nigerians against self-medication for COVID-19, saying it could lead to body organs damage.

 Dr Adebimpe Adebiyi, Director of Hospital Services, Federal Ministry of Health (FMOH), gave the advice in an interview with the News Agency of Nigeria (NAN), on Wednesday in Abuja.